 Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-In addition to this leaflet you will be given a patient alert card.
-This contains important safety information that you need to know before and during treatment with Tysabri .
+In addition to this leaflet you will be given a patient alert card and, in case of self-administration or administration by a caregiver, a Pre-Administration Checklist.
+These contain important safety information that you need to know before and during treatment with Tysabri .

 Keep this leaflet and the patient alert card.
 You may need to read them again.
 Keep the leaflet and patient alert card with you during treatment and for six months after the last dose of this medicine, as side effects may occur even after you have stopped treatment.
+If you or your caregiver administer the treatment, review the Pre-Administration Checklist before each dose.

 If you have any further questions, ask your doctor.

+This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

 If you get any side effects talk to your doctor.
 This includes any possible side effects not listed in this leaflet.
 See section 4.